Posterior cutaneous nerve of thigh

 The posterior cutaneous nerve of the thigh (also called the posterior femoral cutaneous nerve) is a sensory nerve of the thigh.
 It is a branch of the sacral plexus.
 It supplies the skin of the posterior surface of the thigh, leg, buttock, and also the perineum.

+Unlike most nerves termed "cutaneous" which are subcutaneous, only the terminal branches of this nerve pass into subcutaneous tissue before being distributed to the skin, with most of the nerve itself situated deep to the deep fascia.

 Structure

 Origin

 The posterior cutaneous nerve of the thigh is a branch of the sacral plexus.
-It arises partly from the dorsal divisions of the S1-S2, and from the ventral divisions of S2-S3 sacral spinal nerves.
+It arises from the posterior divisions of the S1-S2, and the anterior divisions of S2-S3 sacral spinal nerves.

 Course

-It leaves the pelvis through the greater sciatic foramen below the piriformis muscle.
-It then descends beneath the gluteus maximus muscle with the inferior gluteal artery, and runs down the back of the thigh beneath the fascia lata.
+It leaves the pelvis through the greater sciatic foramen inferior to the piriformis muscle.
+It then descends deep to the gluteus maximus muscle, medial or posterior to the sciatic nerve, and alongside the inferior gluteal artery.
+It descends within the posterior thigh deep to the fascia lata (the deep fascia of the thigh) and superficial to the hamstring muscles.
 It runs over the long head of the biceps femoris to the back of the knee.
-It then pierces the deep fascia, and accompanies the small saphenous vein to about the middle of the back of the leg.
+It pierces the fascia lata posterior to the knee.
+It then accompanies the small saphenous vein to about the middle of the posterior leg (i.e. lower leg).
 Its terminal branches communicate with the sural nerve.